jasongrimes/jekyll-chapterbook/README.md

-Chapters can optionally be grouped into "Parts", by adding subdirectories to the `_chapters` directory, and moving the chapter files into the appropriate part directory.
+Chapters can optionally be grouped into "Parts", by adding subdirectories to the `_chapters` directory, and moving the chapter files into them.
 Part directory names should begin with a number so they appear in the correct order, just like chapters.
 But unlike chapters,